Thursday, February 9, 2023

 Hui Cha Stanek and William Stanek

-About Hui Cha Stanek & William Stanek
+About Hui Cha Stanek & William Robert Stanek

 Erstwhile Photographer and Long-time Publisher Hui Cha Stanek has always been the woman behind the scenes.
 She has managed the day-to-day operations of Stanek Media for the past three decades.
 Her work has been featured in a number of gallery shows and recently in a career retrospective with her husband.
 She prefers candid street photography and photography of people (though not traditional portrait work).
 Some of her most famous works, including Tip Toe I See You and Salt Water Taffy, shown in Hui Cha William's career retrospective in Vienna can be found at https://www.pictorem.com/gallery/360.Studios?cat=10605&iframe=1.